 \section{Introduction}

 Supervised learning usually requires a large amount of data.
 To overcome the limited number of available training samples for a single task, multi-task learning estimates a model across multiple tasks \citep{ando2005framework,cheng2011multi}.
-The global performance can then be improved on the different tasks when structural similarities between these tasks are correctly learnt and leveraged.
+The global performance can then be improved for individual tasks once structural similarities between these tasks are correctly learned and leveraged.
+Closely related, \textit{meta-learning} aims to quickly adapt to any new task, by leveraging the knowledge gained from previous tasks, e.g., by learning a shared representation that enables fast adaptation.

-Closely related, \textit{meta-learning} aims at quickly adapting to any new task, leveraging some knowledge learnt on previous tasks.
-For example, learning some shared representation enables fast adaptation when observing a new task.
-This approach is popularised mostly by the success of Model-Agnostic Meta-Learning (MAML) algorithm on few-shot image classification and reinforcement learning~\citep{finn2017model}.
-MAML searches for an initialisation point such that a few task-specific gradient descent iterations yield a good performance on any new task.
-Subsequently, many \textit{model-agnostic methods} have been proposed \citep{nichol2018reptile,antoniou2019train,raghu2019rapid,hospedales2021meta}. \citet{raghu2019rapid} empirically support that MAML implicitly learns a shared representation across the tasks since its intermediate layers do not significantly change at test time.
-As a consequence of this observation, they propose Almost-No-Inner-Loop (ANIL) algorithm, which only updates the last layer during task-specific updates and performs similarly to MAML.
-Model-agnostic methods are yet cumbersome to work with because of the presence of second-order derivatives in their iterations.
-To avoid heavy computations due to these second-order terms, practitioners generally omit them and use first-order approximations such as FO-MAML or FO-ANIL.
-These first-order versions generally achieve performances comparable to their exact versions at a cheaper computational cost \citep{nichol2018reptile}.
+Meta-learning has been mostly popularized by the success of the Model-Agnostic Meta-Learning (MAML) algorithm for few-shot image classification and reinforcement learning~\citep{finn2017model}.
+MAML searches for an initialization point such that only a few task-specific gradient descent iterations yield good performance on any new task.
+It is \emph{model-agnostic} in the sense that the objective is readily applicable to any architecture that is trained with a gradient descent procedure, without any modifications.
+Subsequently, many model-agnostic methods have been proposed \citep{nichol2018reptile,antoniou2019train,raghu2019rapid,hospedales2021meta}. \citet{raghu2019rapid} empirically support that MAML implicitly learns a shared representation across the tasks, since its intermediate layers do not significantly change during task-specific finetuning.
+Consequently, they propose the Almost-No-Inner-Loop (ANIL) algorithm, which only updates the last layer during task-specific updates and performs similarly to MAML.
+However, to avoid heavy computations for second-order derivatives, practitioners generally use first-order approximations such as FO-MAML or FO-ANIL that achieve comparable performances at a cheaper cost \citep{nichol2018reptile}.

 Despite the empirical success of model-agnostic methods, little is known about their behaviors in theory.
-To this end, this work considers the following questions on the pretraining of FO-ANIL:
+To this end, our work considers the following question on the pretraining of FO-ANIL: